anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 * Remove entries from the terminology section that should be clear from BRSKI
 * Tweak use of the terms IDevID and LDevID and replace PKI RA/CA by RA/CA
-* Add the abbreviation 'LwCMP' for Lightweight CMP to the terminology section
+* Add the abbreviation 'LCMPP' for Lightweight CMP Profile to the terminology section
-* State clearly in {{brski-cmp-instance}} that LwCMP is mandatory when using CMP
+* State clearly in {{brski-cmp-instance}} that LCMPP is mandatory when using CMP
 * Change URL of BRSKI-AE-overview graphics to slide on IETF 116 meeting material

 From IETF draft ae-03 -> IETF draft ae-04: